323d Air Expeditionary Wing: 323d Flying Training Wing

-The 323 FTW began training female USAF navigators in March 1977 and female USN naval flight officers in 1981.
+The 323d began training female USAF navigators in March 1977 and female USN Naval Flight Officers (NFO) in 1981.
 Female USAF instructor navigators followed in the 1983–84 time frame.
-In 1986, LT Kathryn P. Hire, USN a former navigator and aircraft mission commander in the RP-3D Orion oceanographic research aircraft, became the first female USN NFO Instructor in the 323 FTW.
+In 1986, LT Kathryn P. Hire, USN, a former navigator and aircraft mission commander in the RP-3D Orion oceanographic research aircraft, became the first female USN NFO Instructor in the 323 FTW.
 Of note is that in 1993, then-LCDR Hire would become the first female assigned to the combat version of the P-3C Orion, and as a CDR and CAPT, would become a NASA mission specialist astronaut, flying the STS-90 mission in 1998 and the STS-130 mission in 2010.

-On 15 December 1991, the 323rd implemented the objective wing concept and the 449th, 450th, 451st, 452nd and 432nd FTSs were inactivated and the wing was reorganized to a single squadron of aircraft type.
+On 15 December 1991, the 323d implemented the objective wing concept and the 449th, 450th, 451st, 452d and 432d FTSs were transferred to the new 323d Operations Group, and as well as reorganized into single aircraft type squadrons.
 All T-43As were assigned to the 445 FTS and T-37Bs to the 455 FTS.
 On 1 July 1993, following the disestablishment of the Air Training Command, the wing was assigned to the new Air Education and Training Command (AETC).

-Under AETC, the T-43 and T-47 aircraft assigned to the 454th and 455th FTSs were assigned tail codes of "NT", but due to the Base Realignment and Closure (BRAC)-directed closure of Mather AFB on 30 September 1993, the 323 FTW was inactivated on 1 October 1993.
+Under AETC, the T-43 and T-37 aircraft assigned to the 445th and 455th FTSs were assigned tail codes of "NT", but due to the Base Realignment and Closure (BRAC)-directed closure of Mather AFB on 30 September 1993, the 323 FTW was inactivated on 1 October 1993.

 With the wing's inactivation, its mission and most of its T-43 aircraft were reassigned to the 12th Flying Training Wing (12 FTW) and the 558th Flying Training Squadron (558 FTS) at Randolph AFB, Texas.
 Because of the presence of T-37B aircraft at Randolph AFB for T-37 Pilot Instructor Training (PIT), the Mather T-37s were sent to long-term storage at AMARC at Davis–Monthan AFB, Arizona.

 Expeditionary operations

-The Wing was provisionally activated for a NATO summit at Balotesti in Romania from 14 March to 30 April 2008.
+The Wing was provisionally activated at Balotești in Romania from 14 March to 30 April 2008.
+It supported Operation Noble Endeavor, a Romanian-led mission to police the skies above the NATO summit in Bucharest.
+The 323d directed the deployment of KC-135 Stratotankers, F-15C and F-15E Strike Eagles, E-3 Sentries, and F-16 Fighting Falcons to locations across eastern Europe, augmenting the Romanian Air Force efforts.
+The deployment also involved coordinating the support, maintenance, operations and medical personnel.

+As part of the operation, the 492d and 493rd Fighter Squadrons were assigned to the 404th Air Expeditionary Group, with the 492d deploying to the Câmpia Turzii Air Base in Romania, and the 493rd deploying to the Graf Ignatievo Air Base in Bulgaria.
+To support the two fighter squadrons, the 712th Expeditionary Air Refueling Squadron assigned to the 398th Air Expeditionary Group was deployed to the Budapest International Airport in Hungary.
+The fighters were kept on 24-hour alert for the duration of the summit and conducted combat air patrols over Bucharest for the three days of the summit.